 Renown for our excellent program and accolades in contests around the nation, the San Jose School of Cosmetology prides itself in being the top cosmetology school in the state of California.
-We offer an unmatched curriculum for all ages, an award winning dedicated staff, and inexpensive services for men and women.
-Please browse the categories to the left for more!
+We offer an unmatched curriculum for all ages, an award-winning dedicated staff, and inexpensive services for men and women.
+Please browse the categories below for more!

-Enrollment into the program is accepted in either the fall or spring semester.
+Enrollment into the program is accepted in either the Fall or Spring semester.
 Most students complete the program in two full semesters and a summer session.
-The cosmetology program is designed for full-time students only.
+The Cosmetology program is designed for full-time students only.
 Because SJCC is a community college funded by the state, we are able to provide this comprehensive education at a fraction of the cost of private schools.
-The estimated cost for the entire program is $6,000.
+The estimated cost of the entire program is $6,000.

-Students enrolled in the Cosmetology program have the opportunity to receive instruction in the areas of hair, skin, nail, and salon skills.
-After completing the program, students can earn a Certificate of Achievement and/or Associate of Science degree.
-In addition, SJCC graduates acquire necessary skills and knowledge to pass the California State Board of Barbering and Cosmetology exam.
-To be eligible for the State license, students must successfully complete 1600 clock hours in an educational institution approved by the Bureau of Barbering and Cosmetology.
+When you enroll in the Cosmetology program, you will have the opportunity to receive instruction in the areas of hair, skin, nail, and salon skills.
+After successfully completing the program, you will be able to earn a Certificate of Achievement and/or Associate in Science degree.
+As an SJCC graduate, you will have the necessary skills and knowledge to pass the California State Board of Barbering and Cosmetology exam.
+To be eligible for a State license, you will need to successfully complete 1,600 clock-hours in an educational institution approved by the Bureau of Barbering and Cosmetology.

 The Cosmetology DepartmentSan Jose City College2100 Moorpark AveSan Jose, CA 95125

-If you wish to tour the department before you make the decision to enroll in the program, we are open for you to walk through on Wednesday, Thursday and Friday 9:15 am - 2:30 pm or contact the front desk at 408-288-3710.
+If you wish to tour the department before you make the decision to enroll in the program, we are open for a walk-through on Wednesdays, Thursdays, and Fridays 9:15am - 2:30pm or contact the front desk at 408-288-3710.

-Complete SJCC application for admission and submit either in person or online.
-To be eligible for admission, students must be at least 18 years old or have one of the following:
+Complete the SJCC application for admission and submit it either in person or online.
+To be eligible for admission, you must be at least 18 years old or have one of the following:

-For further information about admission process, contact the following departments:
+For further information about the admission process, contact the following departments:

-You will be notified in the mail about mandatory orientation.
+You will be notified by mail about our mandatory orientation.

 Orientation is mandatory for all perspective Freshman students.
-All information you need to know about the program including State Board requirements, cost of kit, tuition, etc., will be provided at this orientation.
+All the information you will need to know about the program, including State Board requirements, cost of the kit, tuition, etc., will be provided at this orientation.
 Parents are welcome to attend.

-Kit day (Purchase kit and other course materials including orientation – set aside all day)
+Kit day is where you will purchase your kit and review other course materials, including orientation.
+Please set aside all day for this.

-A cosmetologist, sometimes called a beautician or beauty specialist, is someone who specializes in giving beauty treatments, usually to women.
-A cosmetologist is proficient in hair treatments, facials and other skin and nail treatments.
+A cosmetologist, sometimes called a hair stylist, is someone who specializes in giving beauty treatments, usually to women.
+A cosmetologist is proficient in hair treatments, facials, and other skin and nail treatments.

 Some cosmetologists specialize in just one of these areas.
-The sub-categories of cosmetologist are hair stylist, shampooer, manicurist, estheticians and electrologists.
+The sub-categories of cosmetology are hair stylist, hair colorist, manicurist, estheticians, and electrologists.
 Often cosmetologists specialize in more than one of these categories.

-A hair stylist specializes in the cutting, curling, uncurling, styling and coloring of hair.
-Hair stylists also apply hair extensions and weaves.
-They also shampoo and condition clients’ hair, though this is not always necessary.
-Some hair stylists also give recommendations and perform work on wigs and hairpieces.
+A hair stylist specializes in hair cutting, hair coloring, styling, bridal updos, and makeup.
+Hair stylists apply hair extensions and weaves.
+Some hairstylists also give recommendations and perform work on wigs and hairpieces.

-A manicurist specializes in nail care, including manicures, pedicures, and nail extensions.
+A manicurist specializes in nail care, including manicures, pedicures, and acrylic nails and gels.

 An esthetician specializes in facials, head and neck massages, and hair removal through waxing.
 Some estheticians offer full-body massages.
 Estheticians may offer one or more of the following types of waxing: bikini, Brazilian, leg, or arm.